Injury and Violence Prevention

 Unintentional injuries and acts of violence are the leading cause of death for children and young people in El Paso County and across the United States.
 Preventing these tragedies can not only save lives but also improve the quality of life and long-term health of our citizens.
 El Paso County Public Health is committed to keeping our citizens safe from preventable injuries and acts of violence through a variety of community-based initiatives.

-How can you keep yourself, your loved ones and our community safe?
+How can you keep your child safe?

 Safely storing hazardous items